Stirling: Demography

-The settlement of Stirling had a population of 48,440 in 2012.
-According to the 2001 census, 52.7% of the population was female compared to 47.2% male.
-Stirling had both a smaller proportion of under 16s, at 16.7% compared to the Scottish average of 19.2%, and a smaller proportion of those of pensionable age: 17.8% – compared to the Scottish average of 18.6%.
+The population of the settlement of Stirling in the 2022 Census was 49,928, which is very similar to the figure for the settlement in 2011 of 49,950.
+In 2022, the Stirling council area had a population of 92,600, reflecting a 2.6% increase from the 2011 census.
+Of the population in 2022, 51.9% of the population were female, while 48.1% were male.
+The age distribution in Stirling showed that 16.7% of the population was under 15 years old, which is slightly higher than Scotland's average of 15%.
+Additionally, Stirling had a larger proportion of residents of pensionable age, with 20.41% of the population being 65 or older, compared to the Scottish average of 20.1%.

 Historical records also exist both in book form and in online databases.

 Culture

 Walking the Marches is a custom probably started in the 12th century.
 The only way the town's boundaries could be protected was to walk round inspecting them annually.
 The walk was followed by a dinner.
 This was traditionally done by the Birlaw men made up from members of the Seven Trades, the Guildry and Council.
 In 2014 the tradition was revived after an official abeyance of several years.
+It now takes place on the last Saturday in May and is open for all to take part in.

 There are about sixteen libraries and two mobile libraries in Stirling.
 The Smith Art Gallery and Museum is now free to tourists and residents alike.
 Shearer's 1895 Penny Guide to Stirling and Neighbourhood used to list it under "How to spend a few hours on a wet day".

 The Macrobert Arts Centre has a variety of exhibitions and performances.
 There are many events at the Stirling Tolbooth and at The Albert Halls.

-Stirling has hosted the National Mòd several times: in 1909, 1961, 1971,1987 and 2008.
+Stirling has hosted the National Mòd several times: in 1909, 1961, 1971 and 1987.